Skip to main content

-Italian coffees to drink all throughout the day
+Italian coffee to drink throughout the day

 Espresso

-If you order a caffè, literally a coffee, you’ll get a shot of espresso.
-The king.
+If you order a caffè, literally a coffee, you’ll get a shot of Espresso—the king.
 It is always served in a tiny cup, and you can add sugar or honey to it or drink it as it is.
-Its taste is really intense, but it actually has very little caffeine…
+Its taste is really intense, but it actually has very little caffeine.

 Macchiato